-Write the total amount of other gains or losses from Column A that you received as an Illinois resident and any amount you received while you were a nonresident from Illinois business sources located
+Write the total amount of other gains or losses from Column A you received as an Illinois resident and any amount you received while you were a nonresident from an Illinois business conducted

 - entirely in Illinois. - both inside and outside Illinois.
 Complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income and include the amount from Line 3 of the worksheet.